nadavmatalon/bookmark-manager/README.md

 $> rake auto_migrate
 ```

-Then you'll need to create an __evniromental variable__
+Then you'll need to create an __enviromental variable__
-in your machine called: BOOKMARK_SECRET for the session secret key.
+in your machine for the `session secret key`.

+The name of this env variable should be: BOOKMARK_SECRET, and you
-You can give this variable any value you wish.
+can give it any value you like.

-If you want a random string for this variable, you can
+If you want a random string for this variable's value, you can
 use the following commands in terminal to generate it:

 ```